-AO: Open source is something that’s not new but it’s getting so mainstream its part of that digital transformation.
-It’s about adjusting to the new worlds where open source doesn't mean unsecure - it means that it’s open and honest.
+Open source is something that’s not new but it’s getting so mainstream it's part of that digital transformation.
+It’s about adjusting to the new worlds where open source doesn't mean unsecured - it means that it’s open and honest.
 We had to get buy-in from stakeholders.
-They dismissed it at the beginning of the RFP bc they thought you needed a Sitecore or an AEM.
+They dismissed it at the beginning of the RFP because they thought you needed a Sitecore or an Adobe Experience Manager.
 It took a long time and a lot of agency people to show how safe it is to help make them believe that open source isn’t a dirty word.

-Mediacurrent: What current challenges are you trying to solve for?
+What current challenges are you trying to solve?

-Mediacurrent: Has this been your first experience with Drupal or have you worked with previous versions of Drupal in the past?
-What did Drupal 8 give you from a marketers/content editors perspective?
+Has this been your first experience with Drupal or have you worked with previous versions of Drupal in the past?
+What did Drupal 8 give you from a marketers/content editors' perspective?

-Mediacurrent: Since launching on Drupal 8 have you noticed an increase in website conversions?
+Since launching on Drupal 8 have you noticed an increase in website conversions?
 What would you attribute to that success (or lack of success)?
 By use of marketing automation strategies?
-Bc of easy integration?
+Because of easy integration?

-AO: Drupal can be leveraged any which way you want it to be.
+Drupal can be leveraged any which way you want it to be.
 We take advantage of the extensive list of modules.
-We have seen nice conversions off the YAML module & the webform module.
-It’s true of the module philosophy to be able to build how you want them too.
+We have seen nice conversions off the YAML module and the webform module.
+It’s true of the module philosophy to be able to build how you want them.

 With Drupal, our web traffic has been up.
 We have 3 very different facets of our site - rehab measures database, research educational platform, home site - and Drupal can support them all very well.
 It’s a testament to Drupal - with a flexible CMS, reporting, user interfaces, and a back end that can be robust enough to bring things together in an organic and seamless way.

-Mediacurrent: What are 3 factors you look at when evaluating an agency?
+What are three factors you look at when evaluating an agency?
 Cost?
 Reputation?
 Their own web design?
 Logos they've sold?

-AO: With our RFP out, we began evaluating the superficial - books, examples, case studies, white papers, if their leadership had given talks and what they had talked about, the look and feel for brand consciousness, - exploring that space of ability.
-We didn’t want someone who was making cookie cutter websites and we didn’t want to stay looking just in the healthcare vertical.
+With our RFP out, we began evaluating the superficial - books, examples, case studies, white papers, if their leadership had given talks and what they had talked about, the look and feel for brand consciousness, - exploring that space of ability.
+We didn’t want someone who was making cookie-cutter websites, and we didn’t want to stay looking just in the healthcare vertical.
 Our list was narrowed down to those whose work we respected and admired.